abpy/improved-sapling-tree-generator/README.md

 * leaf animation
 * animation looping
 * option to show only the armature for fast animation playback
+* ability to create many trees in one session

 ######notes
 'leaf bend' seems to be broken and probably shouldn't be used, it may be removed soon